Bikeman868/react-svg-pie/README.md

 ```

-Note that `TextWedge` outputs an SVG `<g>` element and must be inside an `<svg>` element.
+Note that `TextWedge` outputs an SVG `<g>` element and must be put inside an `<svg>`
+element.
+It id done this way to give you more flexibility - for example you might want
+to put multiple pie drawings in one SVG or combine the pie drawing with other drawing
+elements.

-## props
+## `TextWedge` component `props`
-The `TextWedge` component has the following props, all other props passed to it will be passed down to the `<g>` element.
+The `TextWedge` component has the following `props`, any other `props` passed to it will be passed down to the `<g>` element that it outputs.
+This allows you to pass other
-This allows you to pass other props such as `onClick` to the SVG group.
+`props` such as `onClick` to the SVG group.

 ### `radius`
-The distance from the center of the pie to the outside edge.
+The distance from the center of the pie to the outside edge in pixels.
 Defaults to 120 pixels.
 You can either pass the same value to all `TextWedge` components in the pie, or you can
-scale your SVG to whatever size you want.
+leave the default 120 pixels and scale your SVG to whatever size you need.

 ### `centerRadius`
 The radius of a circle in the middle of the pie that will not be drawn.
 This is useful
 for cases where you want to draw a pie menu, or draw a doughnut.
 Defaults to 10 pixels.

 ### `startAngle`
-The angle in degrees to start drawing at.
-This prop has no default and must be specified
+The clockwise angle in degrees to start drawing at.
+This prop has no default and
-for every `TextWedge`.
+must be specified for every `TextWedge`.
+Zero degrees is North of the center
+of the pie, 90 degrees is East, 180 degrees South and 270 degrees West.
+You can also
+set negative values.

+If the `startAngle` is less than the `endAngle` then the wedge is assumed to span
+0 degrees.
+For example if you set the start to -45 degrees and the end to +45 degrees
+then the text wedge will span 90 degrees with North in the center.

 ### `endAngle`
 The angle in degrees to finish drawing at.
 This prop has no default and must be specified
 for every `TextWedge`.
 The most common use case it to have the `endAngle` of one `TextWedge`
-match the `startAngle` of the next segment, but you can overlap them or leave gaps if you like.
+match the `startAngle` of the next `TextWedge` so that there are no gaps, but you can
+also overlap them or leave gaps if you like.

 ### `children`
-You don't need to pass this prop explicitly, it will be set automatically by React and
+You don't need to pass this `prop` explicitly, it will be set automatically by React and
 contains the nested elements.
-For this component the children must be text strings.
+For this component the children must be text strings, you
+cannot place other React components inside the `TextWedge` because it is an SVG drawing
+and cannot contain arbitrary html elements.

 ### `className`
 The name of a CSS class to apply to the root element of the `TextWedge`.
 In Material UI this